 It can always be improved.
 To repair it, it’s essential that you do the right exercises and make the right alignment adjustments for diastasis recti that take into account the way your body has been compromised.
 You need to work gradually on improving alignment and strengthening your core – that’s your whole mid-section, not just the pelvic floor, or abs, in isolation.

 How does diastasis affect women emotionally?

 Knowing that your body isn’t in great working order makes you feel crappy.
-Whether the symptom is wee leakage, back ache, or a still-pregnant-looking tummy, you know that something is wrong + you can feel like you have a monumental uphill climb to make it right again.
+Whether the symptom is wee leakage, back ache, or a still-pregnant-looking tummy, you know that something is wrong and you can feel like you have a monumental uphill climb to make it right again.

-Perhaps a reassuring fact is that most mums have stood in your shoes + felt as you feel.
+Perhaps a reassuring fact is that most mums have stood in your shoes and felt as you feel.
 Here are a few comments from the MuTu Mamas about the moment they realised they had diastasis recti:

 “I had to go through a grieving process, reaccepting my new body as I work to heal it.”

 “I was grossed out too by the thought of my insides moving about too freely”

 “I was relieved that this was a condition and that I wasn’t just “fat”!!”